PowershellScripts/PowershellScripts.github.io/articles/en/Viva/monitorconversations.md

 ## Keyword Monitoring

 Keyword monitoring allows Viva Engage admin to track specific terms or phrases that might indicate issues, trends, or compliance violations.
-Here’s how to set it up:
+Here's how to set it up:

 1. Enable Keyword Monitoring
 - In the Admin Center, go to **Content and Security > Keyword Monitoring**.